+In our opinion:
-In our opinion, the financial report of Nick Scali Limited is in accordance with:

-(a) the Corporations Act 2001, including:

-- giving a true and fair view of the financial position of Nick Scali Limited at 30 June (i) 2006 and of its performance for the year ended on that date; and - (ii) complying with Accounting Standards in Australia and the Corporations Regulations 2001; and - other mandatory financial reporting requirements in Australia. (b)
+- the financial report of Nick Scali Limited is in accordance with: 1. - (a) the Corporations Act 2001, including: - giving a true and fair view of the financial position of Nick Scali Limited at 30 June (i) 2007 and of its performance for the year ended on that date; and - complying with Australian Accounting Standards (including the Australian (ii) Accounting Interpretations); and - (b) other mandatory financial reporting requirements in Australia. - 2. the financial report also complies with International Financial Reporting Standards as

-Etnit + Young Ernst & Young
+Ernst & Young